guilyx/TrackDrop/README.md

    npm run dev
    ```

-2. Open your browser and navigate to `http://localhost:5173` to view the Linea Explorer.
+2. Open your browser and navigate to `http://localhost:5173` to view the txTracker web app.

 ### Building for Production